danielcdias/home-server/README.md

 * **[Komodo](https://komo.do/):** A tool to provide structure for managing your servers, builds, deployments, and automated procedures.
 * **[Webmin](https://webmin.com/):** A system administration tool for Unix-like servers and services (optional).

-💡Webmin support is an optional component selected during installation.
+💡 Webmin support is an optional component selected during installation.
 While the following documentation references Webmin, you may ignore all related sections if you did not install it.

 **Future services:** The modular design allows for the easy addition of other services, such as media servers, file storage, and more.

-## Domain and Subdomains
+## 🌐 Domain and Subdomains

 The domain for all web services is defined during installation.
 This project automatically creates the chosen domain and corresponding subdomains for each service with a web interface.